thamugadi/dynastone/README.md

 The user must specify the maximum operand size, in bits.
 If there is a minimum size below which the instruction structure changes, it is the user's responsibility to ensure the specified variable does not fall below this size.

 # Integration with text editors
+An interesting application of this project could be integration with text editors to directly generate calls to emitters, based on instructions written with placeholders in the syntax of the tool, which would be written in comments.